 Once the liquidation process concludes, the liquidator has to prepare a detailed final report in accordance to Rule 38 of the Regulations, 2017.
 The report has to be submitted to the ROC and Board, and an application is to be made with NCLT for the dissolution of the company.

 After verification, NCLT shall pass an order for dissolution of the company and a copy of the same should be filed with ROC within 14 days of the order.

 Why opt for Voluntary Winding Up?

 Except in cases of fraud, misrepresentation, etc the liabilities of a Director shall not continue to post the dissolution of the company.

 Under the new code, only a licensed professional can act as a liquidator.
 The Code is a single-window legislative that has made the closure of the company easier and more uniform as compared to that under the Act,1956.

-Under the new Code, the process is single-handedly run by liquidator with minimal involvement of the adjudicating authorities.
+Under the new Code, the process is single-handedly run by a liquidator with minimal involvement of the adjudicating authorities.